borisdev/research/ZKML-PID/README.md

 # The big hairy prediction: ZKML will be a new layer for enterprise web applications

+Imagine you can help your family by getting answers to these life changing questions.

+- Tell me how children with the same genes as my child best survived the same chronic disease?
+- Tell me how elderly with the same genes and biomarkers as my mom best reversed their dementia?
+- Given my mom's elderly age and bad hearing, who is the best Uber driver?

+People will pay a very high premium for these predictions.
+So why do enterprises not profit from developing machine learning models that make these precision, personalized predictions?
+The blocker is that companies need personal information data (PID) to develop such precision predictions and people will not share PID until they see the benefits outweighing the privacy risks.
+As cost factors decrease you will see a shift.
+Enterprises will use a new PID blockchain zero-knowledge (ZK) layer in their application stack to provide the consumer with privacy protection and market incentives to share their PID.
+And then they will charge premium prices to the consumer for these precision predictions.

 ## Examples of high value predictions dependent on granular PID training data